oliverphilcox/RascalC/docs/usage/getting-started.rst

     This provides functions to compute the jackknife correlation functions :math:`\xi^{J}(r,\mu)` for one or two input fields (using Corrfunc), which are later used to calibrate the shot-noise rescaling parameter(s).
 In addition, we provide routines to compute the overall survey correlation functions.
 These may also be defined by the user instead.
 4. :doc:`main-code`:
     The main C++ code computing the individual covariance matrix terms using Monte Carlo integration.
 For multiple input correlation functions, this computes all relevant terms for the six non-trivial cross-covariance matrices.
 The covariances are saved as ``.txt`` files which can be reconstructed in Python.
-5. :doc:`post-processing`: (*Optional*)
+5. :doc:`post-processing`:
+    This Python script computes the shot-noise rescaling parameter(s) and reconstructs output covariance matrices from the jackknive correlation function estimates produced in :doc:`correlation-functions`.
+A single ``.npz`` file is created including the output covariance and precision matrices as well as the effective number of mocks :math:`N_\mathrm{eff}`.
+6. :doc:`visualization`: (*Optional*)
-    A suite of codes in Python are provided to reconstruct and save the output covariance matrices.
-In addition, we provide modules to compute precision matrix estimates and effective mock numbers as well as plotting routines.
+    We provide a Python module for reconstruction and visualization of the output covariance matrices.
+This performs similar routines to the :doc:`post-processing` codes, but allows for greater user interactivity, as well as plotting regimes.

-.. todo:: add in shot-noise rescaling codes and post-processing multi-field scripts.
+.. todo:: add in post-processing multi-field scripts.

 .. _file-inputs: